SELab-2/OSOC-3/files/sysadmin_guide.md

 Instructions on how to install asdf for `ubuntu 20.4` can be found in their [documentation](https://asdf-vm.com/guide/getting-started.html#_1-install-dependencies).

-Once installed we can install the node plugin and install the required node version.
+Once installed we can install the Python plugin and install the required Python version.

 First you need to install the required dependecies to compile python.